Neutrino magnetic moment in the doublet-singlet Leptoquark model: The doublet-singlet LQ model

 with $C$ the charge conjugation matrix.
-As for the Yukawa couplings $y_{i\alpha}^{L,R}$ and $y_{i\alpha}$ they represent the LQ coupling with a quark from generation $i$ and a lepton from generation $ \alpha$.
-The most general scalar potential for the LQs $S_1$ and $\widetilde{R}_2$ is given by
+The Yukawa couplings $y_{i\alpha}^{L,R}$ and $y_{i\alpha}$ represent the LQ coupling with a quark from generation $i$ and a lepton from generation $ \alpha$.
+The scalar potential for the LQs $S_1$ and $\widetilde{R}_2$, neglecting the quartic terms since they are irrelevant for our calculation, is given by

 where the coefficients $\alpha_{1,2}$ and $\alpha^\prime$ are real couplings that describe the strength of quartic interactions between the LQs and the SM Higgs doublet.
-The trilinear coupling $\kappa$ can be in general complex and lead to a mixing between $S_1$ and the LQ doublet state with electromagnetic charge 1/3, denoted as $\rlq$, after the electroweak symmetry breaking.
+After electroweak symmetry breaking, the trilinear coupling $\kappa$ leads to a mixing between $S_1$ and the LQ doublet state with electromagnetic charge 1/3.
+This mixing is necessary to achieve lepton number violation and to generate a neutrino mass term radiatively.
 To avoid a proton rapid decay, one can assign $B = -1/3$ to $S_1$ and $B = 1/3$ to $\widetilde{R}_2$ to ensure the absence of $B$-violating terms in the Lagrangian.
-The LQ mass matrix is found to be
+The LQ mass matrix is

 where $m^2_{S} = m_1 ^2+\alpha_1 v^2/2$ and $m^2_{R} = m_2^2 +(\alpha_2+ \alpha_2^\prime)v^2/2$, with $v$ the vacuum expectation value of the Higgs boson.
 The LQ mass matrix can be diagonalized by a rotational matrix, which is parametrized by the mixing angle $\theta_{LQ}$ and get the physical mass eigenstates